PrestonDragon989/Ransomware_Factory/README.md

 ## Have Fun!
 I made this as a project to learn my python, and to have fun!
 I hope you enjoy the product!
 It may receive updates in the future, it may not.
 If this repo gets a ton of traiffic, it most likely will.
 If you like it, and want to add to it (or make it worse), feel free to clone it or make a pull request!
 Have fun, and don't do anything illegal! :)
+> [!TIP]
+> If your looking to have a bit of fun, then you should know that each file created has its own personality.
+If you look at the beginning of the code that the factory creates, you can see that it has some stats and data for fun!